Locally analytic vectors and $\mathbf{Z}_p$-extensions: Introduction

 \begin{theo} \begin{enumerate} \item Either there is no nontrivial locally analytic vectors in $\At_K^{\dagger}$, that is $(\At_K^\dagger)^\la = \O_K$; \item or $(\At_K^\dagger)^\la = \phi^{-\infty}(\A_K^\dagger)$, where $\A_K^\dagger$ is a ring of overconvergent functions in one variable. \end{enumerate} \end{theo}

-In the second case, we prove in the meantime that everything behaves as in the cyclotomic setting.
+In the second case, we also prove that everything behaves as in the cyclotomic setting.
 In particular, we obtain an overconvergent lift of the field of norms, and we also prove that the existence of such a lift guarantees that we are in the second case of theorem \ref{main theo struc}:

 \begin{theo} If $K_\infty/K$ is a $\Zp$-extension, then there exists an overconvergent lift of the field of norms of $K_\infty/K$ if and only if there exists a nontrivial locally analytic vector in $\At_K^{\dagger}$. \end{theo}